gleam-lang/website/book-src/tour/functions.md

 ## Documentation

 You may add user facing documentation in front of function definitions with a documentation comment `///` per line.
-This text will be included with the function's entry in generated HTML documentation.
+Markdown is supported and this text will be included with the module's entry in generated HTML documentation.

 ```gleam
 /// Does nothing, returns `Nil`.